 Creme Legere is pastry cream (creme patissiere) with sweetened and flavored whipped cream (chantilly) added.
 Most people call this creme diplomat as well.

-Creme Patisserie is the base for all these pastry essentials, so I hope you give this recipe a go!
+Creme Patisserie is the base for all of these pastry essentials, so I hope you give this recipe a go!

 The importance of eggs

 I personally don’t like my pastry cream to be too sweet.
 So I only add 6 tbsp (1/4 cup + 2 tbsp) of sugar for every 2 cups of milk.
 Feel free to adjust the sweetness to your taste.
+This will change depending on what I will be using the pastry cream for as well.

 Cooking tips to make sure you get perfect creme patissiere (pastry cream) each time.